The differences between French, American, and European roulette rules

 On a standard American french roulette wheel there are two “zeros” – that’s a section that is not red by black.
 There are only two different roulette wheels, and the other is the European one.
 These European wheels have only a “zero”.
 You might think that this is a small problem, but it makes a big difference to the odds, especially if you are playing for a long time.

 A two-zero wheel like the American has a much larger house edge.
 If you bet black from black only, the likelihood that they are not both is twice as high on an American wheel.
 That means the American wheel has a house edge of 5.3% while the European wheel has 2.7% % Has.
 This makes a big difference in the long run, and it’s why you should never consider roulette a viable strategy for 50/50 bets.
 These have become more popular in trying to erase online casino bonus funds, but having an optimal blackjack strategy is a much better option.

-Nowadays both European and American roulette games tend to use the same tables.
+Nowadays both European and French Roulette Versus American Roulette games tend to use the same tables.
 These have the wheel on the short side, where the dealer is standing and the players are sitting on the other side.

 French roulette tables are bigger and longer.
 French roulette differs from American and European in that it tends to have two dealers (called French croupiers).

 Some French roulette games also have a referee sitting in a raised chair.
 So that’s 3 casino employees compared to one on American roulette.

 American and French roulette also has a different table and betting layout.